General education at Earlham

 We exist within a history of systemic cultural, political and economic oppression and privilege.
 In the domestic diversity portion of the requirement, students examine the ways groups define themselves and have been defined within this context.
 The groups addressed in this requirement are usually identified in terms of race, gender, sexual orientation, class or ethnicity.
 Courses may occasionally address other socially constructed categories that have been used to name and control, and for which there are significant bodies of scholarship.

-• Address the ways marginalized groups define and express themselves and the contexts in which these definitions are constructed.
+• Explain the ways marginalized groups define and express themselves and the contexts in which these definitions are constructed.

-• Examine the ways in which definition is an act of power.
+• Identify the ways in which definition is an act of power

 • Discuss how such global forces as imperialism, globalization and socialism have shaped ideas, groups, institutions and/or the natural environment.

-• Explore theories of race, gender, sexual orientation, class, ethnicity or other socially-constructed categories.
+• Explain theories of race, gender, sexual orientation, class, ethnicity or other socially constructed categories.

 • Place the above categories in historical or contemporary contexts.